IBM/telco-network-cloud-drivers/content/installation/lm/production/configuration/security.md

 ### Keystore Password

-Some of the services within LM host SSL certificates used for secure internal communications.
+Some of the services within TNCO host SSL certificates used for secure internal communications.
 To configure the password used for this certificate keystore, modify this value:

 ```yaml
 configurator: